prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 ![DM11G](/img/cryptocurrency/gpu/dm11g.jpg "iBelink DM11G"){: .img-medium-large}

 This miner has a hash rate of 10,800 MH/s, while only consuming 810 W at the wall.
-Considering the hash rate of this miner, it is evident the true value of this ASIC.
+Considering the hash rate of this miner, the true value of it is evident.
 This miner can be used in large scale mining farms, or at home.

 This is the world's fastest and most efficient Dash miner.
-It's price to performance ratio is astronomically high.
+Its price to performance ratio is astronomically high.
 Unfortunately, as it is very popular and relatively new, it is hard to find it in stock.
 All the more reason to get your hands on it as soon as possible.

 Anyone who is serious about mining Dash for a profit should purchase this ASIC.